vshulev/ppolm/README.md

 # ppolm

-This repository contains source code for PPOLM as describe in [this paper](https://aclanthology.org/2024.lrec-main.343/).
+This repository contains source code for PPOLM as described in [this paper](https://aclanthology.org/2024.lrec-main.343/).

 :warning: Additional documentation coming soon.
 To generate sentences use the `run_ppolm.py` script.